What is Expanded Metal and Its Uses

 Another advantage of using expanded metal rather than plain sheet metal is that the exposed edges provide greater traction, which has led to its use in catwalks and drainage covers.

-Construction industry workers often utilize vast amounts of expanded metal to support materials like as plaster, stucco, or adobe during the construction process.
+Construction industry workers often utilize vast amounts of expanded metal to support materials like plaster, stucco, or adobe during the construction process.

 Artists, particularly sculptors, utilize expanded metal to create complex 3D forms and compound curves that can then be covered with plaster, clay, or other materials.